gcallah/work/chaps/bacon.md

 Bacon's method is akin to a device that can move heavy objects.
-It is worth dwelling on this metaphor, as it highlights the relationship between human intellectual capacity, his scientific method, and its character as a labour-saving device.
+It is worth dwelling on this metaphor, as it highlights the relationship between human intellectual capacity, his scientific method, and its character as a labor-saving device.
 Bacon does not in this example describe the hypothetical "tools or machines" (p.
 29) he imagines moving the obelisk, but it is not out of the question that something like pulleys or wedges would fit the bill.[^42] Common to simple machines